Training Dogs With Electric Collar: Get Great Results & Avoid These Mistakes!

 What Is an Electric Collar?

 An electric collar, also known as an e-collar or remote training collar, is a device designed to aid in dog training.
-It consists of a collar with an embedded receiver and a handheld remote control.
+It includes a collar with a receiver built into it and a remote control you hold.
 When used correctly, it can be a powerful tool for reinforcing positive behaviors and curbing unwanted ones.
-An electronic collar, also commonly referred to as an e-collar, shock collar, or remote training collar, is a device worn by a dog that uses electronic stimulation to influence behavior.

 Master Training Dogs With Electric Collar